jamessimone/apex-rollup/README.md

 You have several different options when it comes to making use of `Rollup`:

 - The Custom Metadata-driven solution: install with _one line of code_
-- From Flow / Process builder using [the included invocable action](#flow-process-builder-invocable)
+- From Flow / Process builder using [the included invocable actions](#flow-process-builder-invocable)
 - [Via a scheduled job](#scheduled-jobs), created by running some Anonymous Apex
 - [One-off jobs, kicked off via the `Rollup` app](#calculating-rollup-after-install)